Wikipedia

 Because of the density of the wood, cricket bails, in particular "heavy bails" used in windy conditions, are sometimes made of lignum vitae.
 It is also sometimes used to make lawn bowls, croquet mallets, and skittles balls.
 The wood also has seen widespread historical usage in mortars and pestles and for wood carvers' mallets.

-It was the traditional wood used for the British police truncheon until recently because of both its density and its strength, combined with its relative softness compared to metal, thereby tending to bruise or stun rather than simply cut the skin.
+It was the traditional wood used for the British police truncheon until recently because of both its density and its strength, combined with its relative softness compared to metal, thereby tending to bruise rather than cut the skin.

 For the same reason it was widely used in water-lubricated shaft bearings for ships and hydro-electric power plants[7] and in the stern-tube bearings of ship propeller shafts[8] until the 1960s saw the introduction of sealed white metal bearings.
 According to the San Francisco Maritime National Park Association website, the shaft bearings on the WWII submarine USS Pampanito (SS-383) were made of this wood.[9]
 The aft main shaft strut bearings for USS Nautilus (SSN-571), the world's first nuclear-powered submarine, were composed of this wood.
 Also, the bearings in the original 1920s turbines of the Conowingo hydroelectric plant on the lower Susquehanna River were made from lignum vitae.
 The shaft bearings on the horizontal turbines at the Pointe du Bois generating station in Manitoba are made from lignum vitae.
 Other hydroelectric plant turbine bearings, many of them still in service, were fabricated with lignum vitae and are too numerous to be listed here.[10]